Documentation Mail and chat

 Start a conversation and wait:

-aw chat send-and-wait <teammate> "Can you confirm the API contract?" \
+aw chat send-and-wait <teammate> --body-file question.md \

 --start-conversation